lafada/kalapy/docs/source/quickstart.rst

 Quickstart
 ==========

-This guide will help you quickly getting started with *Rapido*.
-This assumes you already have *Rapido* installed, if not please check the :ref:`installation` section.
+This guide will help you quickly getting started with *KalaPy*.
+This assumes you already have *KalaPy* installed, if not please check the :ref:`installation` section.

 .. note::